momochi000/pomodoro_arcade/README.md

 ## CURRENT

-#### Make the press on mini timer (routes to show view) start the timer as well

 ---

 ## BACKLOG

-#### Ensure each user has a default pomodoro by default

-  + Javascript ensures a default Pomodoro is available, but if the user starts this, it won't be tracked.
-Need to ensure that every user has at least one activity timer to their name which is the default Pomodoro.
-Also ensure the default one created by javascript doesn't get added if that database one is present.

 #### Build the server backend to capture starting a timer

-  + capture pause timer
   + capture timer complete

-#### Change pause button change to resume button once paused

-  + make the start button do a reset then start

 #### Style the index view